Description and purpose of the course

 This course targets PhD students and possibly postdocs from medical and biomedical or life science fields.
 The aim of the course is to introduce the concepts of MAX IV/ESS-based imaging for medical and biomedical research.
 Lectures, presented by researchers from academia and MAX IV will include basic tutorials on the principles of synchrotron-based imaging, as well as seminars on the application of imaging methods to a variety of medical and biomedical subjects.

-One week of full-time studies, starting November, 2021.
-This course will be held online in English.
+Language: It will be held online in English.

 Number of places